mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 Using the `js` keyword in an event handler creates a command that executes JavaScript, including passing parameters and returning results.
 The `end` keyword terminates the block.

-To embed JS code into a `<script type=text/hyperscript>` top level block, there are some additional precautiosn using the `end` keyword which you can review [here](https://hyperscript.org/features/js/).
+To embed JS code into a `<script type=text/hyperscript>` top level block, there are some additional precautions using the `end` keyword which you can review [here](https://hyperscript.org/features/js/).